Yoshi234/secure-v2x/python/README.md

 6. Parameters Files:
 contains the parameters and their names loaded from the pth format (model state dict)

+7. `\pretrained_numpy_models`
-7. `\pretrained_numpy_models` contains the pretrained numpy weights and parameters of the models trained in python
+contains the pretrained numpy weights and parameters of the models trained in python

+8. `\no_batch-norm`
+contains results of accuracy experiments when the model is trained and run without using batch normalization to center the weights of the model.
+This folder also contains the .pth file each model used for the experiment.
+The models were trained on the seed '1'
+The file "experiment_results.txt" in this folder shows the results of the experiment, and the accuracy difference between the two runs
+"experiment_results_2.txt" corresponds to the run where I used the seed '0' instead of seed '1' to see if a difference could be observed